 Debts and DistributionsWithin four months of the date of the first publication of the notice to creditors, the personal representative must pay the claims allowed against the estate in the order of priority, after making provision for homestead, family and support allowances.
 Sec.
 13.16.480.

-The personal representative must make payment in the following order:
+If the applicable assets of the estate are insufficient to pay all claims in full, the personal representative must make payment in the following order:

 - costs and expenses of administration;